SerenityOS/yaksplained/README.md

 Hacker terminal or coding-themed yak, for all your hacker needs.
 Used in conjunction with Terminal or pop culture hacker-related things.
 Also used as a ninja yak when something ninja-related comes up.

-Created by sin-ack on June 6th, 2021.
+Created by Agni on June 6th, 2021.
 Reason: symbols for the bot's LibJS test262 runner status.
 Here, it is used for all the tests that caused a runner exception.
 Starting with [this message](https://discord.com/channels/830522505605283862/830525235803586570/851168937131638784), and with encouragement by networkException a conversation commenced that led to the creation of custom emojis for all the test runner results. _These emojis will be referred to here as the neoyak group._

 ### Partyak: Congratulations!